 - 19.1.
-Applicants and the PhD Candidate are asked to make themselves or other appropriate research team members available to report on the Project and Award at FightMND meetings, fundraising events and occasionally at other times by invitation. - 19.2.
-There may be occasions where the Applicant and/or PhD candidate will be asked to present their work relating to the Award at scientific and or health care professionals' meetings. - 19.3.
-When speaking and presenting at FightMND events, the Applicant and PhD candidate or other appropriate research team members are expected to make it clear in the presentation their funding connection with FightMND.
+Grantees are asked to make themselves or other appropriate research team members available to report on the Project and Grant at FightMND meetings, fundraising events and occasionally at other times by invitation. - 19.2.
+There may be occasions where the Grantee or other appropriate research team members will be asked to present their work relating to the Grant project at scientific and/or health care professionals' meetings. - 19.3.
+When speaking and presenting at FightMND events, Grantees or other appropriate research team members are expected to make it clear in the presentation their funding connection with FightMND.